 If you’re up early enough, Hugh Taylor Birch State Park is a great place to dazzle at breathtaking views of the sun rising above the Atlantic.

 Located just 10 minutes from downtown, Dania Beach is a family-friendly beach with calm, azure water, and lush palms lining the shores.
 It’s exactly what you picture when you dream of a South Florida beach vacation.
-This relaxing & beautiful oceanfront town is the perfect place for swimming and lazy sunbathing.
+The relaxing & beautiful oceanfront town of Dania Beach is the perfect place for swimming and lazy sunbathing.

 After your day on the sand, you’ll love wandering the streets, ducking into its antique shops, and enjoying a bite at its restaurants, including the popular Quarterdeck Restaurant at Dania Beach Pier.
 Visiting in the evening?
 Try your luck at the Casino @ Dania Beach.

 On a Florida family getaway?
 Deerfield Beach is a great option if you’re looking for a family-friendly beach town vibe.
 Deerfield Beach is known for its silky soft sand and blue waters as well as The International Fishing Pier.
 Popular both day and night, the fishing pier is a perfect spot to catch the sunrise, look for shooting stars, and, of course, whip out your fishing pole and cast in a line.

 Deerfield Beach is also home to Ski Rixen USA.
 This amazing water skiing system is the first cable water ski park in the country.
 At Ski Rixen, you’ll be able to water ski without needing to get towed by a boat.
 This unique experience makes the town an excellent choice for water sports enthusiasts visiting Florida.

 Once you’ve worked up an appetite, visit the legendary Brooks Restaurant or any of the other mouth-watering eateries around town.